rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_db_sources_destinations.md

 ### Default ConnectionManager

-Every copmonent or task related to a database operation needs to have a connection managers set in order to connect to the right database.
+Every component or task related to a database operation needs to have a connection managers set in order to connect to the right database.
 Sometimes it can be cumbersome to pass the same connection manager over and over again.
 To avoid this, there is a static `ControlFlow` class that contains the property `CurrentDbConnection`.
 If you define a connection manager here, this will always be used as a fallback value if no other connection manager property was defined.